 $ heroku maintenance:on -a sourceapp Enabling maintenance mode for sourceapp... done

 sourceapp in maintenance mode it’s now safe to migrate data to

 targetapp.
 The approach you take here depends on your Heroku Postgres database tier.

-If you have a production tier database and have created a follower database on
+If you have a Standard-tier or higher database and have created a follower database on

 targetapp, wait until it is fully caught up (0 commits behind) and promote it to be the master.